TheMockingJay1013/eMarket/README.md

 A website for buying and selling used items , made using HTML , CSS and Django

 ## Features of the website
 This website allows users to :
+- Signup to the website
 - login / logout
 - View the different items put up for sale and inspect them in detail
 - sell their own products by uploading product details to the website